petergns/awsCatalog/README.md

 | CUSTOM        | TCP           | **5000**    |
 | CUSTOM        | TCP           | 8000        |

 **Note on Localhost Port:** The local host port of this application was set to port 5000, so 5000 was included.
-TCP 8000 is Optional, but might be useful for flexibility.
+Port 8000 is optional, but might be useful for flexibility.

 Find the DNS Address of Instance